eth-brownie/brownie/docs/nonlocal-networks.rst

 ::
     $ brownie --network ropsten

-Brownie will launch or attach to the client when using any network that includes a ``test-rpc`` dictionary in it's settings.

 Each time Brownie is loaded, it will first attempt to connect to the ``host`` address to determine if the RPC client is already active.